projectcalico/netmodules-plugin/README.md

 # Calico Networking in Mesos
 **Calico provides an IP-Per-Container Networking for your Mesos Cluster.**

-This repository contains code and examples for running [Apache Mesos][mesos] with [Project Calico][calico].

-Instead of the Executor sharing its Slave's networking namespace, it is instead given its own to launch applications in.
+- For information on Calico Networking, see [projectcalico.org](http://projectcalico.org)

+Traditional Mesos networking treats ports as resources, and binds each task to its agent's IP.
+With Calico Networking enabled, each executor is given its own IP in an isolated networking namespace.

 Frameworks (which are responsible for creating the Executor instances) can opt-in for calico-networking by providing [NetworkInfo](https://github.com/apache/mesos/blob/0.25.0-rc1/include/mesos/mesos.proto#L1366) in their [ContainerInfo](https://github.com/apache/mesos/blob/0.25.0-rc1/include/mesos/mesos.proto#L1458) spec.
 Frameworks which do not provide NetworkInfo will simply be launched with traditional networking.
 Communication between applications is allowed between applications with the same ["netgroup"](https://github.com/apache/mesos/blob/0.25.0-rc1/include/mesos/mesos.proto#L1389).

 Calico-mesos works in conjunction with [net-modules][net-modules], which provides a simple JSON abstraction layer between Calico and Mesos.

-For more information on how Calico works, see: [projectcalico.org/learn](http://projectcalico.org/learn)

 ## Architecture
 In order to utilize Calico Networking, each slave in the Mesos cluster must install the following dependencies: